Strolling along Laguna Beach

 Guacamole app at Casa Guadalajaro in San Diego CA

-Southern California is home to some of the best Mexican restaurants in the country.
+This region is home to some of the best Mexican restaurants in the country.
 It would be silly to waste your time here eating at the same chains you can find at home.
 Why not try out something different and delicious?
-One of my personal favorites is Casa Guadalajaro in Old Town San Diego.
+One of my personal favorites is Casa Guadalajara in Old Town San Diego.
 The food, service, and setting are all exceptional!
+The decor is so colorful and I loved the mariachi band!
+Bonus points for the big vegetarian menu which is hard to come across at Mexican establishments.

-The Vegetarian combo is amazing!
+The Vegetarian combo is awesome!

-The decor is so colorful
+The vibe is so fun and colorful!

 Address: 4105 Taylor St, San Diego, CA 92110

 The best part of all is next to no wait time for the majority of rides.
-Because the traffic is centered heavily upon the Halloween festivities, popular rides like Thunder Mountain, Indiana Jones, and Space Mountain have next to no wait.
+Because the traffic is centered heavily upon the holiday festivities, popular rides like Thunder Mountain, Indiana Jones, and Space Mountain have next to no wait.
 The longest we waited was 30 minutes for the Haunted Mansions.
 Although you have limited time at the park, you will have time to enjoy the festivities and get on most rides.

-The Long Beach Half Marathon
+Long Beach Half Marathon

 Volleyball at Hermosa Beach, California